 Peer-reviewed Articles

-Women’s Leadership and the Gendered Consequences of Austerity in the Public Sector: Evidence from IMF Programs, with Bernhard Reinsberg, Mirko Heinzel, and Saliha Metinsoyforthcoming Governance.
+Women’s Leadership and the Gendered Consequences of Austerity in the Public Sector: Evidence from IMF Programs, with Bernhard Reinsberg, Mirko Heinzel, and Saliha Metinsoy, Governance Vol. 37(1), 303 – 321.
 [Replication Files and Data]

-Crash for Cash: Offshore Financial Sinks and IMF Programs, with Elias Nosrati, Bernhard Reinsberg, and Dilek Sevinc, forthcoming European Journal of Political Economy.
+Crash for Cash: Offshore Financial Sinks and IMF Programs, with Elias Nosrati, Bernhard Reinsberg, and Dilek Sevinc, European Journal of Political Economy, Volume 78, June 2023, 102359.
 [Replication Files and Data]

-Structural Adjustment, Capital Flight, and the Reproduction of Global Inequality, with Elias Nosrati, Bernhard Reinsberg, and Dilek Sevinc, forthcoming SocioEconomic Review.
+Structural Adjustment, Capital Flight, and the Reproduction of Global Inequality, with Elias Nosrati, Bernhard Reinsberg, and Dilek Sevinc, SocioEconomic Review mwad032.

 The Political Economy of Chinese Debt and IMF Conditionality, with Bernhard Reinsberg, Global Studies Quaterly, 2(4), ksac062.